-At the Athénée students choose biology, chemistry or physics in the experimental sciences group (group 4) at standard or higher level of the Diploma Programme.
+At the Athénée students choose biology, chemistry or physics in the experimental sciences group (group 4) of the Diploma Programme.
 They may choose a second science course as their subject in group 6.

-In all subjects students have to work out an internal assessment.
-This is in general a practical work in sciences.
-It involves research and practical investigations on a topic chosen in a common accord with the student and science teacher.
+All students participate in the Group 4 project.
+The aim is to encourage students taking different science courses to work together on an interdisciplinary subject and to share ideas and perceptions.
+It involves research and practical investigations on a topic chosen in a common accord with the student and science teacher community.